gauravupreti0/resume_screener_api/README.md

 ### Key Features

-- Accepts resumes in PDF format via API (/classify_resume/)
+- Accepts resumes in PDF format via API
 - Extracts raw text using PDF parsers
 - Uses TF-IDF + ML classifier to predict job role
 - Built with FastAPI and Scikit-learn
 - Supports local and containerized (Docker) deployment
-- Designed for integration into HR tech stacks, ATS tools, and recruitment workflows
+- Designed and can be used for integration into HR tech stacks, ATS tools, and recruitment workflows

 ### What the Project Does